 Tier List Explainer & Disclaimer

-The Tier List has been compiled with high-end gameplay in mind, with the Heroes at a higher Tier being those Heroes which we'd expect to see used by top teams (based on their current balancing).
-It should not be used to decide what you’re going to play or who you’re going to play with.
-Everything is subject to change and it’s likely there will be a large amount of tuning and balance changes over the coming weeks.
+The Tier List has been compiled with high-end gameplay in mind, with the Heroes at a higher Tier being those Heroes most utilised by the top teams.
+It should not necessarily be used to decide what Hero you’re going to play or who you’re going to play with.
+Everything is subject to change and it’s likely there will continue to be significant tuning and balance changes.

 How each tier is defined:

-- S-Tier: These are the Heroes we expect to absolutely dominate the meta.
+- S-Tier: These are the Heroes that absolutely dominate the meta.

 - A-Tier: These Heroes are generally solid and always a good choice, but they lack the complete versatility that allow those in S-Tier to excel.